This article contains affiliate links.

 First Session

 My first range outing was the most challenging environment available to me.
 If the Xero C1 worked here, then I couldn’t imagine it not working anywhere else.
-I purchased the Xero C1 shortly before also picking up the B&T GHM9 I’ve dubbed Project Xyphos.
+I purchased the Xero C1 shortly before also picking up the B&T GHM9 PCC .
 The initial range trip for the GHM9 was also the first outing for the Garmin Xero C1 as well.
 In all, I’d fire about 200 rounds that day, with about 50 in front of the chronograph.

 My local range is indoors, and I was in one of the 50-yard bays.
 It was a busy Saturday, and I had shooters occupying all four lanes around me (extending two out on each side).
 These folks were shooting everything from pistols to obnoxiously loud braked AK SBRs.

 The manual states that there needs to be at least 20 yards of distance for the radar to work.
-So if you’re stuck on a very short range, this isn’t going to work for you.
+I’ve used it for testing pistols at 10-15 yards without issue, however.
+Perhaps it’s a matter of velocity.
+Faster bullets need more distance to capture the data.

 Setting Up

 I started with a quick zero and then some velocity testing.
 When you initiate a new session, the Garmin Xero C1 asks you what you’re shooting (rifle/pistol/air rifle/arrow/etc.), and roughly what velocity to expect.
 It’s not clear why it asks this, but I suspect that it helps it filter out the noise of other projectiles that don’t match what you’re doing.
-So if you say you’re shooting a pistol at roughly 900-1500 FPS, it automatically filters out anything going 2600 FPS.
-At least that’s what I’m assuming, I haven’t confirmed that.
+After a few years of testing, I also think it affects the pulse frequency of the radar.

 Once you pick a cartridge, you also optionally tell it the weight of the bullet.
-You don’t need to do this, but adding it is what provides your kinetic energy and power factor numbers during a string.
+You don’t need to do this, but adding it provides your kinetic energy and power factor numbers during a session.
 Without it, you’ll still get velocity.

 That’s it.
 Start shooting.